Steve-Fenton/astro-accelerator/src/pages/about/getting-started.md

 npm run dev
 ```

-## Old instructions

-- Download the code from [GitHub](https://github.com/Steve-Fenton/astro-accelerator)
-- Run `npm install` to download the packages
-- Run `npm run dev` to start the site
+Once you're up and running you can adjust the `accelerator.js` script to update the files you want to use from the theme.
+You can use this script to integrate new versions of the theme after updating the package.

 ## Things to Update